opendatacube/datacube-ows/docs/cfg_layers.rst

 The name of the measurement band to be used for style-based masking.

-Pixel-quality bitmask bands or flag bands can be used.
+Pixel-quality bitmask bands or enumeration flag bands can be used, although bitmask bands are better supported and are recommended where possible.

 Required.